"Connection is not available, request timed out after 30000ms."

 The difference is stark.
 Instead of 100-200ms to establish a connection, you get one in under a millisecond.
 The pool manages the lifecycle, keeps connections warm, and protects your database from being overwhelmed.

 This is where most teams either get it right or spend weeks debugging production issues.
-Let me walk through the settings that matter.
+Let me walk through the spring.datasource.hikari properties that matter.

 spring.datasource.hikari.minimum-idle=5